 Mulch is a garden time saver.
 Adding mulch around the plant on top of the soil helps keep the water underground and near the roots—instead of evaporating in the sun.
 Mulch has the added benefit of smothering weed seeds, which helps save time weeding.
 It’s a win-win for our gardens.

-If you’re looking to conserve water or plant in a dry spot, these native plants will thrive in the eastern half of the United States.
-Their DNA and thousands of years of experience living in North America give them the resiliency required to withstand drought while helping conserve water.
-Planting native ensures our gardens look beautiful in our changing climate while providing the homes and food for some of our most cherished animals, like butterflies, hummingbirds, and songbirds.
+That sums up our guide to planting in dry areas.
+If you want to conserve water or plant in a dry spot, these native plants will thrive in the eastern half of the United States.
+Their DNA and thousands of years of experience living in North America give them the resiliency to withstand drought while helping conserve water.
+Planting native ensures our gardens look beautiful in our changing climate while providing homes and food for some of our most cherished animals, like butterflies, hummingbirds, and songbirds.
+Want to keep exploring?
+Visit our Beginner’s Guide to Native Milkweed or our Best Native Trees for Front Yards.
+Happy planting!

 Sources